▼ Rep. Dennis Kucinich (D-OH)

 What Rep. Kucinich Has Done:

+Rep. Kucinich was the first Democratic presidential candidate to come out in favor of medical marijuana access during the 2004 presidential campaign.
 Rep. Kucinich has consistently voted in favor of the Hinchey-Rohrabacher amendment, which would bar the DEA from spending any money to raid or arrest medical marijuana patients and caregivers in the states that allow the medical use of marijuana.
-In 2007, Rep. Kucinich voted in favor of the amendment for the fifth year in a row.

 What Rep. Kucinich Has Said: